 The Princeton Review Career Quiz vs. MyPassionAI: An Honest 2026 Comparison by the Founder of One of Them

-The Princeton Review career quiz is the most-taken free career quiz on the internet.
-It is also the quiz my own users most often name when I ask what they tried before they found me.
-So I took it, twice, read the methodology disclosures on every page I could find, and compared it against the quiz I actually built and ship.
-This is that comparison.
+The Princeton Review career quiz is one of the oldest and most-taken free career quizzes online.
+It is also the one my own users mention most when I ask what they tried before MyPassionAI.
+So I took it twice, read every methodology disclosure I could find, and compared it head to head against MyPassionAI, the alternative I know best.

 TL;DR comparison